 The Mountain Guide’s AIARE Avalanche Rescue is a one-day stand alone course that is intended to be retaken on a regular basis in order to keep abreast of best practices in rescue techniques and gear.
 New participants will learn the basics of companion rescue, while return participants will expand their skill set with advanced topics and realistic scenario practice to help improve their skills after the course.

 Each participant will have the opportunity to receive professional coaching their rescue skills and will receive a rescue card acknowledging completion date at course end.
-To prevent the spread of infectious disease on these courses, we will be using a virtual classroom.
-Students must have access to a Zoom-enable device and a stable internet connection throughout the course.
+To prevent the spread of infectious disease on these courses, there will be 2 hours of online curriculum that students must complete before arriving for the field session.

 AIARE Avalanche Rescue is a prerequisite for the AIARE 2 and Pro 1 courses.
 AIARE recommends that all backcountry travelers keep their skills current by taking an Avalanche Rescue Course and receiving a rescue card at least every other year.

 - Train backcountry travelers in Avalanche Rescue skills